city_hall

 The tax bill deduction for the co-op corporation equals the total amount of all exemptions given to qualifying units.

 The co-op exemption can equal up to 30 percent of the average value of the residential units in a qualified co-op, but the amount can never be more than the Residential Exemption for homeowners in Boston.
-For Fiscal Year 2024, the amount is $3,610.53.
+For Fiscal Year 2024, the amount was $3,610.53.

 What you need when you apply